romit-23/Buyogo-Assignment/README.md

-# BUYOGO Assignment - Dataset Analysis & Implementation
+# RAG for Hotels - Dataset Analysis & Implementation

 ## 📌 Project Overview
 This project analyzes and implements a machine learning pipeline using the dataset provided in `buyogo-assignment(4).ipynb`.
 The goal is to extract insights, preprocess data, and develop a model to achieve specific objectives.